-Avi Shabbats are held in cooperation with either a campus Hillel, other Jewish campus organization, or other faith-based campus organization at colleges and universities across North America.
+Avi Shabbats are held in cooperation with either a campus Hillel, other faith-based campus organizations or any official campus organization at colleges and universities across North America.
 The Avi Shabbat offers an opportunity to bring together students from a wide range of political, religious, and identity divides to share a communal Shabbat meal and conversation focused on either:

 - Promoting open and respectful discourse around Israel and or the Israeli – Palestinian conflict; or